biggates/plantuml-dependency/src/plantuml-dependency/README.txt

 	-b, --basedir DIR
 		The base directory where to look for source files.
 If not specified, the default pattern is "." i.e. the directory where the program is launched from.
 		DIR specifies a valid and exsiting directory path, not a single file.
 It can be absolute or relative.

+	-d, --display DISPLAY_OPTIONS
+		To specify class diagram objects to display.
+If not specified, the default is [abstract_classes, classes, enums, extensions, implementations, imports, interfaces, native_methods, static_imports]
+		DISPLAY_OPTIONS specifies display options when generating the plantuml output file, it is a separated comma list with these possible values : [abstract_classes, classes, enums, extensions, implementations, imports, interfaces, native_methods, static_imports]. "abstract_classes" : displays parsed source files which are abstract classes, "classes" : displays parsed source files which are classes (not abstract), "enums" : displays parsed source files which are enums, "extensions" : displays dependencies which are extended by parsed source files, "implementations" : displays dependencies which are implemented by parsed source files, "imports" : displays import (not static) of all parsed source files, "interfaces" : displays parsed source files which are interfaces, "native_methods" : displays links to the native dependency, "static_imports" : displays static imports of all parsed source files.

 	-e, --exclude FILE_PATTERN
 		To exclude files that match the provided pattern.
 If not specified, no file is excluded.